henols02-sr/local-llms-rag-cosmosdb/CONFLUENCE_README.md

 ### Common Issues

 1. **Authentication Failed**
-   - Verify your username and API token
+   - Verify your API token is correct and not expired
    - Check if your account has access to the space
    - Ensure the API token has appropriate permissions